microsoft/DbgShell/doc/Color.md

 some other formatting view that covers it), the custom F+O will call `.ToColorString()` on it for display.

+### Interpolated Strings & Format Strings
+`ColorString` supports applying color with custom format strings for both interpolated and tradtional format strings, using a comma delimited list of `format,foreground,background`.
+For example, `new ColorString($"{value:X4,Red,Blue}")`, `new ColorString().Append($"{value:,Red,Blue}")`, or `new ColorString().AppendFormat("{0:X4,Red,Blue}", value)` will all format `value` with a red foreground and blue background.
+In all cases, the formatting is lazy - the arguments are not transformed to strings until they are displayed.

 ## Why?

 You've been staring at your debugger session for close to an hour... the numbers, the